6Marzel9/-ZeroMoon/readme.md

     - **Burn**: 0% (Burn fee remains stopped)
     - **Developer**: 0.5% (`DEV_AFTER = 50`)

-- **LP Deposit Limit (`LP_DEPOSIT_LIMIT`)**: Automated liquidity addition from fees ceases after 50,000,000,000 0Moon (50% of `ORIGINAL_SUPPLY`) have been cumulatively designated for or added to the PancakeSwap liquidity pool.
+- **LP Deposit Limit (`LP_DEPOSIT_LIMIT`)**: Automated liquidity addition from fees ceases after 50,000,000,000 0Moon (50% of `ORIGINAL_SUPPLY`) have been cumulatively designated for (`_totalGrossLpCollected` reaching `LP_DEPOSIT_LIMIT * 2`) or added to (`_totalLpDeposited` reaching `LP_DEPOSIT_LIMIT`) the PancakeSwap liquidity pool.
   - Defined in contract as `LP_DEPOSIT_LIMIT = ORIGINAL_SUPPLY * 50 / 100`.

+- **Reflection (Auto-Staking) Eligibility & Exclusions**:
-- **Reflection (Auto-Staking) Eligibility**: All holders are eligible for reflections provided they are not explicitly excluded (e.g., contract addresses, dead wallet, LP pair).
-There are no minimum token holding requirements to receive reflections.
+    - All holders are eligible for reflections provided they are not explicitly excluded.
+    - Excluded by default: The contract itself, the `deadWallet`, the `pancakeSwapV2Pair`.
+    - A configurable `fairLaunchAddress`, if set by the owner, is also automatically excluded from both fees and reflections.
+    - General smart contracts (identified using `isContract()`) receiving tokens are typically auto-excluded from reflections to concentrate rewards among user EOAs.
+    - There are no minimum token holding requirements to receive reflections.

 ---